 And yes, you can go tipless for some florals!
 You can cut a petal and leaf tip into your tipless bags as shown in the image below.

 There ARE alternatives if you don’t love piping florals as many just aren’t confident to do onto the actual cookie sometimes.
 Here are two other methods:

-1. Make royal icing transfer flowers, using a flower nail and small piece of parchment paper.
+1. Make royal icing transfer flowers, using a flower nail and small piece of parchment paper (this nail is included in the 52pc set shown above).
 Simply “glue” the parchment paper with a little icing to the nail and pipe the flower onto the paper.
 Remove and lay flat to dry for 8-12 hours.
 You should be able remove from the parchment with ease and no sticking when they are full dry.
 You can then glue with icing to the cookie when ready.
 These transfers can be stored for months in a container no problem and are great to just have on hand!

 2. Use a silicone mould and fondant to create flower moulds.
-You can get a variety of moulds from various baking suppliers and even just use store bought fondant.
-Place the fondant in the mould and scrape away ang excess.
+You can get a variety molds in my online shop and use with store bought fondant.
+Place the fondant in the mold and scrape away ang excess.
 Once dry, pop it out and you are ready to glue to your cookie just like a transfer.
 You can also store these for months in a sealed container.

 I say it all the time, it’s all about practise, perseverance and a whole lot of patience.
 I get so many questions about how I got to where I am with decorating and trust me, it doesn't happen overnight!
 Like anything, it takes some time to get the hang of and much of it is personal preference.
 Best of luck and remember to tag me in your work, I LOVE seeing creations I have somehow helped with or inspired fellow bakers to do.
 That's why I am here with this blog, is to help and encourage others like so many have done for me!